 After sending a message to Lewis, you will be able to order a new background check for $7.99.
 As part of your tutor selection process, we encourage you to run updated background checks.
 Please also review the safety tips for hiring tutors.

-Having done tutoring for 6 years, I have discovered that I am passionate about tutoring and my students.
-I get great happiness out of seeing a student progress.
+Having done tutoring for 7 years, I have discovered that I am passionate about tutoring and about my students.
+I get extrordinary happiness out of seeing a student progress.
 For me, the greatest pleasure comes when I have explained a concept three different ways and finally the light goes on.
 The student says "I get it!" or "That's easy, why didn't you say that the first time."

 I help prepare students for all sections of ACT.
 I teach not only the subjects, but I will train you how to choose the best techniques to upgrade your score.
 For ACT English,Reading and Writing parts I like to start with a practice test to be able to analyze the weak areas and then focus on them with basic review and additional practicing of solution techniques.
 Then I follow up with assigning additional test questions or entire practice tests.
 This allows practicing of the techniques and keeping focus on the areas most needing attention.
 Finally I love to give an ending practice test to measure the improvement that has been made in test taking.